GuckTubeYT/GTProxy/README.md

 7. After you set like that screenshot, goto back, and checklist the PowerTunnel-WebRedirect
 8. now you can start the PowerTunnel
 9. after start the PowerTunnel, goto httpService, and then change port to 8080 at [line 163](https://github.com/GuckTubeYT/GTProxy/blob/d79049d48f7ace68a967ebfb8145ffce8a25174f/httpService.c#L163)
-10. after you change the port, now you can build `bash build.sh` and start the app `./proxy`